Superfield approach to nilpotent symmetries in 3D Jackiw-Pi model of massive non-Abelian theory: Appendix A: Nilpotency and (anti-)BRST invariance: superfield technique

 The nilpotency of $Q_{ab}$ is captured in the equation $s_{ab} Q_{ab} = - i \{Q_{ab}, Q_{ab} \} = 0$ because we know, from the anti-BRST symmetry transformations (25), that $s_{ab}^2 = 0$.

-The (anti-)BRST invariance and the equivalence of the coupled Lagrangian densities can also be captured in the language of superfield formalism.
-To this end in mind, it can be checked that the starting Lagrangian density ${\cal L}_0$ can be generalized onto the $(3, 2)$-dimensional supermanifold as illustrated below
+The (anti-)BRST invariance and the equivalence of the coupled Lagrangian densities can {\it also} be captured in the language of superfield formalism.
+With this end in mind, it can be checked that the starting Lagrangian density, ${\cal L}_0$, can be generalized onto the $(3, 2)$-dimensional supermanifold as

-The above expression for $\tilde{\cal L}_0$ is, however, independent of the Grassmannian variables because of our clear discussion in section 3 and section 4.
-As a consequence, we have
+Theis expression for $\tilde{\cal L}_0$ is, however, independent of the Grassmannian variables because of our clear discussion in Sect.
+3 and Sect.
+4. As a consequence, we have

-Thus, we conclude that the above equation captures the (anti-)BRST invariance of the starting Lagrangian density ${\cal L}_0$ in terms of the superfield and superspace variables.
+Thus, we conclude that this equation captures the (anti-)BRST invariance of the starting Lagrangian density, ${\cal L}_0$, in terms of the superfield and superspace variables.

-The (anti-)BRST invariant coupled Lagrangian densities can be generalized onto the $(3, 2)$-dimensional supermanifold as:
+The (anti-)BRST invariant coupled Lagrangian densities can be generalized onto the $(3, 2)$-dimensional supermanifold as

 The nilpotency ($\partial^2_\theta = \partial^2_{\bar \theta} = 0$) of the Grassmannian derivatives ($\partial_\theta, \partial_{\bar \theta} $) and Grassmannian independence of $\tilde {\cal L}_0$, lead to the following: